What might happen in the upcoming year? We asked a few of National Review Online’s sages to prophesy the events of 2010.

 North Korea: Kim Jong Il will be deposed by his military.
 (Yes, it’s true, I cut’n’pasted that from last year’s predictions.
 It’s bound to happen one year soon, though, unless the little toad dies first.)

-: Will urge a world-wide eugenics program.
-Immigration
+China: Will urge a world-wide eugenics program.

-: We Are Doomed: Reclaiming Conservative Pessimism will, after three months as a “sleeper,” shoot to the top of the bestseller charts.
+Publishing: We Are Doomed: Reclaiming Conservative Pessimism will, after three months as a “sleeper,” shoot to the top of the bestseller charts.
 There it will meet Sarah Palin’s cheery memoir.
 The two books will thereupon mutually annihilate in a burst of gamma rays.

 Anniversaries: Virginia Woolf’s remark that “on or about December 1910 human character changed” will be widely quoted.